-Assume $f(x,y,z)=ax^2+by^2+cz^2$, whose coefficients $a,b,c$ satisfy the conditions {\bf(A)}-{\bf(B)} in Theorem \ref{LegendreTheorem}.
-We shall first determine the cases where $f(x,y,z)=0$ has a nonzero solution in $\Q^3$.
-By the Hasse-Minkowski principle, it suffices to check if this equation has a nonzero solution in $\Q_p^3$ and in $\R^3$.
-Obviously, condition {\bf(A)} guarantees it have a nonzero solution in $\R^3$.
-Moreover, if $p$ is odd and doesn't divide $abc$, then it's easy to see $S_p(f)=1=(-1,-1)_p$, which further implies this equation has a nonzero solution in $\Q_p$.
-Therefore, we only need to check the case where $p=2$ and the cases where $p$ divides exactly one of $a,b,c$ (for they are pairwise relatively prime).
+Now, we prove the sufficiency.
+Condition {\bf(A)} certainly guarantees the existence of a nonzero solution in $\R^3$.
+Besides, if $p$ is odd and does not divide $abc$, then it is easy to see $S_p(f)=1=(-1,-1)_p$ which further shows equation \eqref{E3} has a nonzero solution in $\Q_p$.
+Therefore, we only need to verify the case where $p=2$ and the cases where $p$ is odd but $p$ divides exactly one of $a,b,c$ (as they are pairwise relatively prime).